 - Electrical: This subteam is responsible for designing and producing all electrical systems for the robot and control panel.
 It is also responsible for any pneumatics that are used.

 - Programming: This subteam is responsible for creating the actual code that makes the robot work.
 It also creates the autonomous code(s) for the competition.

 - Strategy: This subteam is responsible for actually controlling and driving the robot.
 They are also the rules experts of the team, and have created strategies for the best scores.

-- Marketing: This subteam creates all presentations, press releases, newsletters and any other public relations items.
+- Publicity: This subteam creates all presentations, press releases, newsletters and any other public relations items.
 They are responsible for team logos, clothing, and team spirit.
-They help with the blog, wiki, and smugmug photo database.
+They help with the blog, wiki, and Smugmug photo database.
 They also work to unify our team’s social media and web presence.